 - Line a baking sheet with parchment paper.

 - In a bowl place the chicken wings and olive oil.

 - Season with salt and black pepper to taste.

 - Transfer the wings to the prepared baking sheet.

 - Bake in preheated oven for 30 minutes.

-- To make the sauce, in a large bowl combine the melted butter and hot sauce.
+- To make the sauce, in a large bowl combine the ghee (or melted butter) and hot sauce.

 - Transfer the baked wings into the bowl and toss with sauce until completely coated.